steve-bate/firm/README.md

 This is an experimental [ActivityPub](https://www.w3.org/TR/activitypub/)-enabled federated information resource manager.
 This library can be used to implement ActivityPub, [Linked Data](https://en.wikipedia.org/wiki/Linked_data), and similar servers.
 It's currently not intended to be the basis for a public servers, but rather a platform for experimentation and implementing proof-of-concept for social web ideas.

-This library is being used to implement the `firm-server`, which added network access, simple web interfaces and other features.
-The `firm-server` is just an example, other servers can be build with this library.
+This library is being used to implement the [firm-server](https://github.com/steve-bate/firm-server), which added network access, simple web interfaces and other features.
+The [firm-server](https://github.com/steve-bate/firm-server) is just an example, other servers can be build with this library.
 Those servers can use a different web framework, different storage strategies, and os on.

 This library is still in the early stages of development, but there are already some potentially useful and interesting features: